 Tatoosh School students achieve a hands-on understanding of ecology, natural history, geography, policy, and community through extended sea kayak expeditions and land-based explorations.
 Rigorous academics focus on the development of a sense of place and passion for civic engagement and a sound knowledge of the Pacific Coastal Ecoregion.
 Students are empowered to explore their surroundings with wide-eyed curiosity and to reach out as active and informed citizens.

 Traveling by kayak through the islands that make up Southeast’s Alexander Archipelago provides students with the opportunity to build outdoor leadership and technical skills.
 Challenging lectures and assignments delve into topics ranging from island biogeography to contemporary forest management.
-Innovative curricula teach scientific curiosity and civic engagement in ways that students can take home and practice, building a three-, four-, or six-week field course into a lifelong passion for wild learning.
+Innovative curricula teach scientific curiosity and civic engagement in ways that students can take home and practice, building a field studies experience into a lifelong passion for wild learning.

 Meet our Staff and Board.